DanielPopek/ReinforcementLearning/README.md

 ## Introduction

-The aim of this project was to implement Reinforcement Learning approach for chess game simulator.
+The aim of this project was to implement Reinforcement Learning approach for Tic Tac Toe game simulator.
 Q-Learning algorithm from following publication was used:

 > Watkins, Christopher JCH, and Peter Dayan.
 "Q-learning."
 Machine learning 8.3-4 (1992): 279-292.